Albert Tiu

-Albert Tiu (born March 20, 1969) is a Filipino classical pianist from the province of Cebu in the Philippines.
+Albert Tiu (born March 20, 1969) is a classical pianist from the Philippines.

 Biography

-Born in 1969 in Cebu, Albert first learned to play the piano at the age of five with his sister Kathryn.
-At the age of eleven, he was accepted at the Philippine High School for the Arts, a government-run school for the musically gifted at the National Arts Center, in Mount Makiling, Laguna province.
+Born in 1969 in Cebu, Albert first learned to play the piano at the age of five.
+At the age of eleven, he was accepted at the Philippine High School for the Arts, a government-run school for the musically gifted at the National Arts Center, in Mount Makiling, Laguna.

 He studied piano with Nita Quinto at the University of the Philippines College of Music, with John Winther in the Hong Kong Academy for Performing Arts, and with Michael Lewin at the Boston Conservatory.
 In 1996, he received his Master of Music degree from the Juilliard School, where he was a scholar and student of Jerome Lowenthal.

 Between 1996 and 2002, Albert participated in piano competitions, winning First Prizes at the 1996 Unisa Piano Competition in South Africa and the 2000 Web Concert Hall Piano Competition in the U.S. He also won prizes in Calgary (Honens), Helsinki (Maj Lind), Santander (Paloma O'Shea Santander International Competition), and special awards for his performance of Mozart Piano Concerto K595 and the Rachmaninoff's Piano Concerto No. 2 at the Unisa Competition (see list below).

 His performance highlights include soloist with the St. Petersburg Philharmonic, Hamburg Symphony, Finnish Radio Symphony, Gstaad Festival Orchestra, Baden-Baden Philharmonic, Northern Sinfonia (England), Calgary Philharmonic, Winnipeg Symphony, Louisiana Philharmonic, Michigan Chamber Symphony, Johannesburg Philharmonic, Cape Town Philharmonic, Guangzhou Symphony, Philippine Philharmonic Orchestra and Juilliard Symphony.

-He has settled in Singapore, where he is a Professor at the Yong Siew Toh Conservatory, National University of Singapore, and member of the Singapore Music Teachers' Association, where he was a vice president in 2005–2009.
+He has settled in Singapore, where he is a Professor at the Yong Siew Toh Conservatory, National University of Singapore.